by William Cohen-Kiraly

 “Well, I will only take one of your nominees from you–at my discretion.
 You might very well get the next person you choose for the same spot.”

 “This seems like a pretty uneven bet for you.”
-Said Hillary, narrowing her eyes at him as if that would help her read his mind.
-He blew more smoke in her face, pushing her back, blinking and coughing again.
+Said Hillary, narrowing her eyes at him and leaning forward as if that would help her read his mind.
+He blew smoke in her face, pushing her back, blinking and coughing again.

 “Supreme Court is a pretty big deal.
 Having the opportunity to remove someone who might really do me some harm could be key to me.”